Score voting: Strategy

-Ideal score voting strategy for well-informed voters is identical to ideal approval voting strategy, and a voter would want to give their least and most favorite candidates a minimum and a maximum score, respectively.
-The game-theoretical analysis shows that this claim is not fully general, even if it holds in most cases.
+Ideal score voting strategy for well-informed voters is generally identical to their optimal approval voting strategy; voters will want to give their least and most favorite candidates a minimum and a maximum score, respectively.
+The game-theoretical analysis shows that this claim is not fully general, but holds in most cases.
+Another strategic voting tactic is given by the weighted mean utility theorem, maximum score for all candidates preferred compared to the expected winners weighted with winning probability and minimum score for all others.